vietthang207/au-cryptographic-computing/a1/README.md

+# Assignment 1
+Name: Dinh Viet Thang

-# Compatibility between 8 blood types:
+## Compatibility between 8 blood types:

 Both of the following rules need to be satisfied at the same time:

-- Rule 1: Positive types can receive from both positive and negative types.
+- Rule 1 (Rh rule): Positive types can receive from both positive and negative types.
 Negative types can receive from negative types only.

-- Rule 2: O can only receive from O, A can receive from A and O, B can receive from B and O, AB can receive from A, B and O.
+- Rule 2 (ABO rule): O can only receive from O, A can receive from A and O, B can receive from B and O, AB can receive from A, B and O.

-# Functions
+## Functions

-## Truth table:
+### Truth table:

 | x  | y  | Compatible |
 |----|----|------------|